holmgr/cargo-sweep/README.md

 To clean all build files not made by any of the currently installed (by rustup) compilers:

 ```
-cargo sweep -i
+cargo sweep --installed
 ```

 This can be useful if you just updated your compilers with a `rustup update`.

 Non-rustup environment are also supported.
 If `cargo-sweep` fails to run rustup, it fallbacks to bare `rustc` call (`rustc` must be installed and the path to it must be available through the PATH environment variable).

-To preview the results of a sweep run, which is recommended as a first step, add the `-d` flag, for instance:
+To preview the results of a sweep run, which is recommended as a first step, add the `--dry-run` flag, for instance:

 ```
-cargo sweep -d -t 30
+cargo sweep --dry-run --time 30
 ```

 You can also specify a path instead of defaulting to the current directory:

 ```
-cargo sweep -t 30 <path>
+cargo sweep --time 30 <path>
 ```

 To clean everything but the latest build you will need to run it in several steps.

 ```
-cargo sweep -s
+cargo sweep --stamp

 <Insert any number of cargo build, cargo test etc...>

-cargo sweep -f
+cargo sweep --file
 ```
-The first step generates a timestamp file which will be used to clean everything that was not used between it and the next time the file (-f) option is used.
+The first step generates a timestamp file which will be used to clean everything that was not used between it and the next time the file (--file) option is used.

-Finally, you can recursively clean all cargo project below a given path by adding the `-r` flag, for instance:
+Finally, you can recursively clean all cargo project below a given path by adding the `--recursive` flag, for instance:

 ```
-cargo sweep -r -t 30 code/github.com/holmgr/
+cargo sweep --recursive --time 30 path/to/project
 ```

 For more information run:

 ```
-cargo sweep -h
+cargo sweep --help
 ```

 ## License